Everything you need to know about experience design

 Define

-During this stage, designers need to make sense of all the data they gathered during the discover phases, with the goal of turning it into something actionable.
+During this stage, designers need to make sense of all the data they gathered during the discovery phase, with the goal of turning it into something actionable.
 Here are some popular routes to achieving that:

-• User personas: A user persona is a fictional character who represents your typical customer or user.
-It helps designers focus on a specific set of needs that have the broadest appeal to the majority of the group.
+- User personas: A user persona is a fictional character who represents your typical customer or user.
+It helps designers focus on a specific set of needs that has the broadest appeal to the majority of the group.

 Develop